The No-Nonsense Guide to Healthy Pet Treats (Dogs & Cats)

 Best options include:

-- Small soft treats that can be quickly consumed
+- Small soft treats that don't require chewing

 Dental Treats